lipp/tinker/README.md

 GmbH](http://www.tinkerforge.com/).
 Allows working standalone (with built-in event loop) or with lua-ev.

 (Lua) tinker employs luasocket and lua-pack to use the TCP/IP API  by Tinkerforge.
+It does not rely on pthread and does not spawn threads.

 # Install